Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Alabama Performance Insights

-- The Crimson Tide rank first in college basketball by averaging 114.2 points per 100 possessions on offense, and defensively are 221st in college basketball, allowing 90.8 points per 100 possessions.
+- The Crimson Tide average 114.2 points per 100 possessions on offense (first in college basketball), and give up 90.8 points per 100 possessions (220th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.